TherapyNottingham/TN2021/content/about/covid/index.md

 {{% /callout %}}

 # Vaccination
-- We strongly encourage everyone to [https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/book-coronavirus-vaccination/](get vaccinated) as soon as possible
+- We strongly encourage everyone to [get vaccinated](https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/book-coronavirus-vaccination/) as soon as possible

 # Arriving and leaving
 - Do not arrive early for appointments, and move directly to the office (or exit)